Mr. District Attorney in the Carter Case

 Mr. District Attorney in the Carter Case is a 1941 American crime film directed by Bernard Vorhaus and written by Sidney Sheldon and Ben Roberts.
 The film stars James Ellison, Virginia Gilmore, Franklin Pangborn, Paul Harvey, Lynne Carver and Spencer Charters.
 The film was released on December 18, 1941, by Republic Pictures.
-It was a sequel to the film Mr. District Attorney.
+It was a sequel to the film Mr. District Attorney, and was followed by Secrets of the Underground in 1942.